mistermicheels/learning-notes/javascript/Event-loop.md

 ### Single-threaded

-A JavaScript program typically executes inside a _single thread_ (let's ignore some less common cases where code spawns [child processes](https://nodejs.org/api/child_process.html), [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), [Worker Threads](https://nodejs.org/api/worker_threads.html) or similar).
-The fact that the code executes inside a single thread means that, at any point in time, at most one code path is executing.
-However, this does not prevent JavaScript from making it seem like multiple things are going on at the same time.
-For example, while a part of the JavaScript code is getting some data from the backend to update the page with, another part of the code might be creating some visual effects whenever the user hovers over a button.
-JavaScript is able to accomplish this using a combination of asynchronous calls and the _Event Loop_.
+A JavaScript program typically executes inside a _single thread_ (let's ignore some less common cases where code spawns [child processes](https://nodejs.org/api/child_process.html), [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), [Worker Threads](https://nodejs.org/api/worker_threads.html) or similar)

+-   This means that, at any point in time, at most one code path is executing.
+-   This does not prevent JavaScript from making it seem like multiple things are going on at the same time!
+    -   Example: while a part of the JavaScript code is getting some data from the backend to update the page with, another part of the code might be creating some visual effects whenever the user hovers over a button
+    -   JavaScript is able to accomplish this using a combination of _asynchronous calls_ and the _Event Loop_

-When making asynchronous calls, JavaScript code tells the JavaScript engine something like "ok, I'm done for now, but please perform this task for me and pass the resulting data to this function I'm giving you".
+When making _asynchronous calls_, JavaScript code tells the JavaScript engine something like "ok, I'm done for now, but please perform this task for me and pass the resulting data to this function I'm giving you".
 The task in question could be something like retrieving data from a URL.
 When the engine has retrieved the data, it can then execute the program starting from the function it received.
 But while the engine was waiting for the data, other pieces of JavaScript that are triggered by other events can already be run.

 The part of the engine responsible for determining what code to run when is the _Event Loop_, which in essence constantly checks if there is something ready to be executed and also determines what to execute first in case there are multiple candidates.
 See also [The Event Loop](#the-event-loop).